To find out more about Laser Blocking Screens, Curtains and Blinds, contact us now!

 |2000mm²||0.62 MW/m²||0.35 MW/m²|

 The top of the curtain has brass eyelets every 150 mm and the curtain is supplied with a stainless steel hook for connecting to a curtain track.
 The weight of the material is 1.3 kg/sq m.
-Heavy duty curtain tracks can be supplied for smooth operation, and for applications where the curtain needs to be suspended below the fixing points, high-quality cubicle curtain track is available.
+Heavy duty curtain tracks can be supplied for smooth operation.
+For applications where the curtain needs to be suspended below the fixing points, high-quality cubicle curtain track is available.

 Lasermet's certified laser blocking curtains are used by the Acropolis Museum in Athens to enable work to be carried out on sculptures in-situ.
 Read more on this installation